sidharthmoktan/sidharthmoktan.github.io/index.markdown

     </h1>

     <h1 style="font-size: 20px;">
         Welcome to my website!
 I am a PhD candidate in Economics at the London School of Economics.
-My research interests are in Urban/Real Estate Economics and Empirical IO. <br><br>
+My research interests are in Urban/Real Estate Economics and Empirical Industrial Organization. <br><br>

         You can reach me by e-mail at: <a href="mailto:s.moktan@lse.ac.uk">s.moktan@lse.ac.uk</a>
     </h1>